-The Sanctuary Discernment Team will be reviewing the full text of our insurance policy with appropriate staff to ensure we know the answer to this question.
-(An updated answer will be provided at that time.)
-In general, the toolkit provided by the UUA says that one would expect that the general liability section of a congregation’s policy would be sufficient, but it is prudent to look at the full policy to ensure it does not preclude someone “living” on site.
+The Immigration Justice and Sanctuary Team reviewed the full text of our insurance policy with appropriate staff and our insurance agent.
+No problems were identified.
+In general, the toolkit provided by the UUA says that one would expect that the general liability section of a congregation’s policy would be sufficient.

 Declaring sanctuary and providing shelter to someone in need is an act of faith and an act of justice.
 It is not a campaign or electioneering act.
 Churches are considered nonprofits, and nonprofits are prohibited from engaging in political campaign activity, which is generally determined by supporting or opposing a candidate for elected office.
 However, nonprofits are free to advocate for political issues and publicly criticize policies and elected officials.
 As such, declaring or providing Sanctuary should not have any impact on nonprofit status.

 Faith communities (churches, temples, mosques, etc.) are one of the enumerated “sensitive locations” identified by the Department of Homeland Security (DHS) as locations where immigration enforcement actions (interview, arrest, searches, and surveillance) should not occur.
 It is important to note that this is DHS policy, and not law.
 The longstanding policy was clarified in a DHS memo in 2011.11 It is unknown if DHS will change this policy in the future.
 The Trump administration has stated it will follow this policy.